-According to a report by Strategic Analytics, by 2022 over 1.87 Bn people will be working remotely full-time, which will be about 42.5% of the world’s working population.
-By 2025, it’s estimated that 70% of the world workforce will start working remotely at least five days in a month.
+According to a report by Strategic Analytics, by 2022, over 1.87 Bn people will be working remotely full-time, which will be about 42.5% of the world’s working population.
+By 2025, it’s estimated that 70% of the world workforce will start working at least five days remotely in a month.

 With the growing popularity of the telework model, more people are getting drawn towards it.
 In 2019, the remote work market was growing at a rate of 13% per annum.
-That percentage has surely shot up in 2020.
+That percentage has undoubtedly shot up in 2020.

 Although remote work allows you to work from anywhere on the planet, 84% of the remote workers prefer to work from home.